 As announced on June 21, 2002, we successfully completed the renegotiation of our \$7 billion Revolving Credit Agreement dated as of October 22, 1997 (the "Old Revolver").
 Of the original \$7 billion in loans outstanding under the Old Revolver, \$2.8 billion has been repaid and the remaining \$4.2 billion has been refinanced under the terms of a new Amended and Restated Credit Agreement (the "New Credit Facility").
 The New Credit Facility requires certain principal amortization payments as well as prepayments in the case of certain events.
-A full discussion $\ensuremath{\mathsf{A}}$ of these terms and the final maturity dates of the various loans is included in the Capital Resources and Liquidity section in this Quarterly Report on Form 10-Q. The New Credit Facility contains affirmative and negative covenants including limitations on issuance of debt and preferred stock; certain fundamental changes; investments and acquisitions; mergers; certain transactions with affiliates; creation of liens; asset transfers; hedging transactions; payment of dividends; inter-company loans and certain restricted payments; and a requirement to transfer excess foreign cash, as defined, and excess cash of Xerox Credit Corporation to us in certain circumstances.
+A full discussion of these terms and the final maturity dates of the various loans is included in the Capital Resources and Liquidity section in this Quarterly Report on Form 10-Q. The New Credit Facility contains affirmative and negative covenants including limitations on issuance of debt and preferred stock; certain fundamental changes; investments and acquisitions; mergers; certain transactions with affiliates; creation of liens; asset transfers; hedging transactions; payment of dividends; inter-company loans and certain restricted payments; and a requirement to transfer excess foreign cash, as defined, and excess cash of Xerox Credit Corporation to us in certain circumstances.
 It also contains additional financial covenants, including minimum EBITDA, maximum leverage (total adjusted debt divided by EBITDA, as defined) and maximum capital expenditures limits.

-We expect to be in full compliance with the covenants and other provisions of the new facility through December 31, 2002 and beyond.
+We expect to be in full compliance with the covenants and other provisions of the New Credit Facility through at least the next twelve months.
 Any failure to be in compliance with any material provision of the New Credit Facility could have a material adverse effect on our liquidity and operations.

+We expect to be in full compliance with the covenants and other provisions through December 31, 2002 and beyond.

+Any failure to be in compliance with any material provision of the new credit facility could have a material adverse effect on our liquidity and operations.

-Xerox Corporation Form 10-Q March 31, 2002
+Xerox Corporation Form 10-Q/A March 31, 2002